ABonnefoy/Cubli_ENS_Rennes/README.md

   - CAD of model
   - Instructions for use
   - Matlab simulations
-+ other documents for educational purposes
+  - More documents for educational purposes

 If more information needed, please contact aurelie.bonnefoy@ens-rennes.fr or guillaume.pronost@ens-rennes.fr